 He explains, “Being gay has given me a deeper understanding of what it means to be a minority and provided a window into the challenges that people in other minority groups deal with every day.
 It’s been tough and uncomfortable at times, but it has given me the confidence to be myself, to follow my own path, and to rise above adversity and bigotry."

-Regardless of what the reason for a change in leadership is, a shift in leaders can be a tumultuous time.
+Regardless of what the reason for a change in leadership is, a shift in the brand leader can be a tumultuous time.
 When a new leader takes over, the story surrounding their vision and goals of can make the change seamless and less ambiguous.

 When the former leader is removed because of negative choices, the new leader is tasked with differentiating themselves through stories.

 For example, when the former CEO of Uber, Kalanick, was asked to step down after some missteps and leading the company into a series of scandals, the new CEO Khosrawshahi had some cleaning up to do.
-The leadership story crafted around him highlights his differences from the previous leader and how he aims to remedy the problems.
+The leadership story crafted around him highlights his differences from the previous leader and how he aims to remedy the problems in order to improve customer experience.

 When times are tough people look to their leaders for guidance.
 How a leader reacts during difficult times can be a real indicator of their ability as a leader.
+Behind every great brand there is a great leader who have loyalty with their consumer and trust with their employees.
 Stories about how a leader can inspire hope during times of uncertainty make for good leadership stories.